Frequently Asked Questions

-This page answers common questions about how Outline Analyzer works, what it analyzes, and how project files and analysis behave.
+This page answers common questions about how Outline Analyzer works, what it analyzes, and how projects, snapshots, and chat behave.

 What does Outline Analyzer do?